Raina-Hong/AI-lead-generation-recommendation-analytics/report/project_report.md

 - Can a recommendation strategy use intent, review quality, and seller reliability instead of relying only on popularity?
 - Does the intent-aware strategy produce measurable incremental lift in the experiment framework?

 The final output is not just a notebook exercise.
-It includes cleaned analytical tables, SQL-based KPI analysis, a synthetic funnel, an explainable intent layer, lead score automation, recommendation strategy evaluation, A/B test analysis, and Tableau dashboards for stakeholder communication.
+It includes cleaned analytical tables, SQL-based KPI analysis, a synthetic funnel, an explainable intent layer, lead score automation, recommendation strategy evaluation, an LLM-style seller action layer, A/B test analysis, and Tableau dashboards for stakeholder communication.

 > **Key takeaway:** I used a real transaction dataset to build the kind of analytical layer a marketplace would need before scaling lead generation and recommendation decisions.

 ## 2. Business Problem

 For an e-commerce marketplace, recommendation is not only a ranking problem.
 A platform needs to understand which users are most likely to convert, which products and sellers are commercially reliable, and whether a more targeted recommendation strategy can outperform a simple popularity baseline.

+From the seller side, the problem is also operational.
+SMB sellers may not have a dedicated analytics or growth team, so they do not only need a ranked product list.
+They need to know which users should be prioritised, why those users are valuable, and what follow-up action should be taken next.

 A basic popularity-based recommendation strategy is easy to implement, but it ignores several important signals: